nogweii/todo-or-event/README.md

 verb or a noun.)
 We then presume that the line is a statement.

 This assumption does not hold up entirely, however.
-Given the following two lines, which are both supposed to be todos:
+Given the following two phrases, which are both supposed to be todos:

-	Catch fish with the claw shot
+ * Catch fish with the claw shot
-	Catch some fish with the claw shot
+ * Catch some fish with the claw shot

 The first line will be parsed as an event, which is technically correct according to the rules set before, but we mean it to be a todo.
 The second line,